kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     tasks.withType<KspTask> { dependsOn(openApiGenerateHttpServer) } //(8)!
     ```

-    1. Path to OpenAPI file from which classes will be created
+    1. Path to the `OpenAPI` file used to create classes
-    2. Directory where the files will be created
+    2. Directory where generated files are created
-    3. Package from classes of delegates, controllers, converters, etc.
+    3. Package for delegates, controllers, and mappers
-    4. Package from classes of models, DTOs, etc.
+    4. Package for models and DTOs
-    5. Package from calling classes
+    5. Auxiliary generator package
-    6. Mode of plugin operation (creating Java client / Kotlin / Java server, etc.)
+    6. Plugin mode
-    7. Register the generated classes as the source code of the project
+    7. Register generated classes as project source code
-    8. Make code compilation dependent on HTTP client class generation (first generate, then compile)
+    8. Make code compilation depend on HTTP server class generation: generate first, compile after

-Once created, the handlers will be automatically registered.
+After generation, handlers are registered automatically.

 ### Validation { #validation }

-In order to generate models and controllers with annotations from the [validation](validation.md) module, the `enableServerValidation` option must be set:
+To generate models and controllers with annotations from the [validation](validation.md) module, set `enableServerValidation`:

 ===! ":fontawesome-brands-java: `Java`"